dermothethird/Stroke_Project/README.md

 ## Methods

-We used multiple classification algorithms to learn from our dataset and classify new obsercations as either stroke patients or not.
-The final model we agreed upon was a XGBoost model with tuned hyperparameters.
+We used binary classification algorithms to learn from our dataset and classify new observations as either at risk or not at risk of a stroke.
+Our best performing model was an XGBoost model with tuned hyperparameters.

 ## Results
-Our model was created to predict potential patients at risk of suffering from a stroke.
-We chose the metric recall because it is associated with decreasing the amount of false negative values of our model.
-Our final recall score was 98 percent.
-This means that our model, when ran on unseen data, predicted true positives correctly 98 percent of the time.
-Our model fitted our data very well.
-XGBoost uses the errors to improve itself which is very powerful.
-Our final model is way better than our baseline model.
-We are very confident that our model will generalize well on future unseen data.
+We chose recall as our important metric to measure because it is associated with decreasing the amount of false negative values of our model - this lessens the chances of our model flagging an at risk patient as not at risk, a scenario that is more costly than flagging a non at risk patient as at risk.
+Our final recall score was 98%.
+This means that our model, when ran on unseen data, predicted true positives correctly 98% of the time.
+This high percentage can be attributed to class imbalance; however, it is still an impressive result.
+XGBoost works well in this scenario - combining the power of gradient boosting with optimized algorithms, handling complex relationships between variables, handling missing data, and providing strong predictive performance.
+With a final recall score very similar to our cross val scores, we can be confident that the model will adapt well to new, unseen data, making it valuable to a variety of healthcare institutions.

-This model will benefit the business if put to use because it will flag potential stroke victims, potentially saving thier lives due to early detection and early treament.
-This model is extremely powerful and can be very beneficial to Mount Sinai's Diagnostic Team.

 ### Visual 1